ibm-cloud-docs/cloud-object-storage/go.md

 ### Archive Tier Support
 {: #go-archive-tier-support}

 You can automatically archive objects after a specified length of time or after a specified date.
 Once archived, a temporary copy of an object can be restored for access as needed.

-Note the time required to restore the temporary copy of one or more objects might take up to 12 hours.
+The time that is required to restore the temporary copy of one or more objects might take up to 12 hours.
+{: note}

 To use the example provided, provide your own configuration including replacing `<apikey>` and other bracketed `<...>` information, while keeping in mind that using environment variables are more secure, and you should not put credentials in code that will be versioned.